- Baguette to Bistro Paris Food Tour

 Rhyst-Dupeyron is located at 79 Rue du Bac, 75007 Paris, France.

 For us, entering Jacques Genin was like entering Parisian confectionery heaven.
 The swanky shop artfully displays an eclectic assortment of chocolates with options like chestnut honey, Schechuan pepper, gingerbread, almond praline and more.
 But the store doesn’t stop with chocolates.
 Jacques Genin also offers a full array of caramels, nougats, marshmallows and extraordinary pâtes de fruits (more on these later), which colorfully line the shop’s shelves.

 Jacques Genin has two locations in Paris.
-During the tour, we visited the location at 27 Rue de Varenne, 75007 Paris, France.
+We visited the location at 27 Rue de Varenne, 75007 Paris, France.